Aloha ‘Ohana and Friends,

 - State of Hawaii Survey to Small Business Owners – Please respond

 - Federal AID Package Business Loans – Stay updated on these upcoming relief measures

 - Student Loan Payment Extensions – Federal student loan borrowers assistance

 - Information on the Federal Stimulus Package – Individual and group relief

 - Tax Day Extension – Tax day has been extended to July 15th 2020

 Neighborhood Place of Puna is here for you.
-Contact is at 956-5550 or email@example.com if you or a family or individual in need is seeking support.
+Contact is at 956-5550 or email@example.com if you are in need of support.